 - Baked french fries and sea salt

 - Ice chips

-Down Syndrome Eating Habits and possible Risks
+Down Syndrome Eating Habits and Possible Risks

 More Recipes! (click to view)

-Physical Difficulties to Eat and Aids
+Physical Difficulties eating and Aids

-Not only can people with IDD have issues keeping a nutritional diet, but some people physically have much difficult to be able to eat their food with normal utensils.
+Not only can people with IDD have issues keeping a nutritional diet, but some people physically have much difficulty to be able to eat their food with normal utensils.
 These are some ideas to help aid in these physical difficulties